Fire Fighting

 7. Slacken bearing housing bolts fitted on casing cover.

-8. Remove casing cover from the shaft.
+8. Remove casing cover from the shaft.9.
+Remove shaft sleeve from shaft.

 10. Remove bearing housing cover